micoloth/Ket/README.md

 - **Flexible, incremental parsing is Good**.
 Parsing the code incrementally while it's written instead of reparsing the whole codebase at every keystroke is harder (ironically) and supporting flexible and ambiguous syntaxes is theoretically much more inefficient.
 But both these things are much more ergonomic for the programmer, and modern computers are more than powerful enough to do it.
 - **Incremental, Jitted compilation**
 - **Reactive execution** (like in the [Pluto notebooks](https://github.com/fonsp/Pluto.jl) recently, and many other places before), because that is the right way of building software.
-- **(controlled) Incremental execution**: many compilers have compile time code execution, and I’m sure that many other compile time executions are performed implicitly as optimization passes.
+- **(controlled) Incremental execution**: many compilers have compile time code execution, and many other compile time executions are performed implicitly as optimization passes.
 This is Good and nice, but it should be Controllable, Explicit, and still Seamless so that making the right decision (whether to compile time execute or not) is effortless and natural.
 - **Macros are a terrible idea**.
 When the previous point is properly implemented and the type system is powerful enough, pasting a different, weaker, much less ergonomic programming language on top of your programming language is a bad way of implementing code generation.
 - **A functional programming framework**.
 Mutation is not always bad and it’s sometimes unavoidable, but a functional *framework* makes everything more tidy.
 (Also, it’s much easier to implement a demo language if it’s functional.
-Sorry!😬) (Also note: this is not in Ket's scope but I believe a functional language can absolutely match imperative performance via by memory reusing, a concept that right now, for example, is being implemented in the [Roc](https://www.roc-lang.org/) language.
+Sorry!😬) (Also note: this is not in Ket's scope, but a functional language can absolutely match imperative performance via by memory reusing, a concept that right now, for example, is being implemented in the [Roc](https://www.roc-lang.org/) language.
 That's a very good idea and it's great that it's been implemented!
 Roc looks like a really great project in many ways)

 # Things that Ket is NOT:
 - **a Programming language**: a CAP system is more general than that: in particular, the idea that you have to learn a new syntax every time someone wants to introduce a new programming paradigm, is Not the best we can do.
 As a matter of fact, *decoupling the syntax layer from the computational behaviour of code* is one of the main goals of Ket.
 How do you make this happen: with a *flexible enough parser*, that can understand different flavour of syntax to express the same exact programming concepts that everybody uses.
 More of this later.